kgunadhi/DiscountDiscover/README.md

 * User can see a list of all stores within a certain radius that fit their preferences
 * Tapping on a store shows all deals (get deals from database or API)
 * Notification when nearby a store with deals that fits their preferences
-* Settings (Radius, Notifications, General, etc.)
+* Settings (Account, Notifications)
 * Profile with profile picture and preferences
-* Map view where any store can be tapped to see deals
+* Map view where stores with deals are marked

 **Optional Nice-to-have Stories**